vortexntnu/vortex-cv/gmm_filter/README.md

 global (self) variables:

+    boost_prob: the probability boost a hypothesis gets by getting associated to a measurement.
+This is a tuning parameter.

     gmm_weights: list of length N containing the probabilities of hypotheses: gmm_weights = [w_H0, w_H1, ... , w_HN-1]

+    active_hypotheses: list of MultiVarGauss which are the active hypotheses

     active_hypotheses_count: the number of hypotheses which are not the null hypothesis active_hypotheses_count = len(gmm_weights) - 1